The E2 Visa Process: How to Get to the USA – Rupert Law Group

 - Complete the “Checklist” Documents.
 As mentioned, when you and Rupert Law Group begin working together in the E2 visa process, we send you a checklist of documents we need in order to submit the E2 visa evidence to the consulate or embassy.
 This checklist is very specific and has all of the information we need in order to move ahead.
 Some of the basic documents include receipts (to show your investment), a copy of your passport, a copy of a lease agreement, and so on.
 This checklist will vary slightly depending upon the country of which you are a citizen and upon whether you are buying an existing business or starting a new business.

-- Let Rupert Law Group Handle the Documents.
+- Let Rupert Law Group Handle the Visa Application Documents.
 Once you submit all of the needed documents, we will work to assemble the evidence.
 In addition, we will assist with the government forms for you and your family.
-(Every member of your family who plan to come to the US will need to fill out certain forms.)
+(Every member of your family who plans to come to the US will need to fill out certain forms.)

-- Prep for the Interview.
+- Prep for the Visa Interview.
 This is one of the most important parts of the entire process.
-Although the interviews are generally pretty short (2-10 minutes), you will need to prepare.
+Although the interviews for your E2 visa are generally pretty short (2-10 minutes), you will need to prepare.
 We will help you understand the types of questions that may or are likely to be asked, and we will set up a mock interview for you.
 You will get practice answering the “tough” questions about your case so you can feel confident walking up to the interview window.

 - Approval!
 In most cases, your case will be approved at the window.
-Once you are verbally approved by the interviewing officer, you will turn over your passport and your family’s passports in order for a visa to be printed.
-The visa will be ready in about 3-5 business days and mailed to you at the address you indicate within the “home” country.
+Once you are verbally approved by the interviewing officer, you will turn over your passport and your family’s passports in order for an E2 visa to be printed.
+The investment visa will be ready in about 3-5 business days and mailed to you at the address you indicate within the “home” country.